 To achieve a good result, we will use the plant as follows: cut the aloe vera leaf, apply its flesh to the inflamed skin and fix it with a plaster.
 Leave it for 15-20 minutes.
 Do not wash.
 Make such applications every 60 minutes.

 Use Eye Drops

 Apply a small amount of eye drop solution on a cotton swab and gently lubricate the problem area.
 You can also put a cotton swab soaked in the eye drops solution for the night in the freezer.
-Cold will reduce inflammation, and tetrahydrozoline hydrochloride should reduce redness.
+The cold will reduce inflammation, and tetrahydrozoline hydrochloride should help to get rid of redness.